mozilla/mozpool/README.md

 NOTE: see `UPGRADING.md` for instructions to upgrade from version to version.

+ * Bug 863511: Requests no longer have an `expired` state.
+Requests are marked as closed when they expire.
- * Bug 856733: the Mozpool layer's failure states have been renamed to begin with `failure`.
+ * Bug 856733: The Mozpool layer's failure states have been renamed to begin with `failure`.
    The states are now defined as part of the API.

 3.0.1